AdaCore/spark2014/docs/ug/index_ja.rst

    A copy of the license is included in the section entitled 'GNU Free Documentation License'.

-   .. only:: core_ja

    Translation to Japanese by Mr. Masao Ito (NIL)

 .. toctree::
   :maxdepth: 3